ninanye/ninanye.github.io/projects/project-2.md

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">

 We were assigned different control theory problems ranging from mathematical, theoretical modelling of the system but also controlling the helicopter using Simulink and MATLAB scripts.
-The report is published here:  <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>
+The report is published <a href="https://github.com/ninanye/helicopter_lab"><i class="large github icon"></i>here</a>